Failback after failover

 Note

-This command changes this server to a restricted standby, which allows it to ignore configuration settings that would interfere with its operation as the target for the failback command.
+This command changes this pre-failover master server to a restricted standby, which allows it to ignore configuration settings that would interfere with its operation as the target for the failback command.

-2. Start the newly converted standby server and wait for its replication to catch up with the master.
+Start the pre-failover master server, which is the newly-converted standby server, and wait for its replication to catch up with the current master.

 3. (Optional) Change the standby server spec to make it a mandatory standby.